Victoare/SR-WLED-audio-server-win/README.md

 In the top part you can select the **input device**.
 "Loopback" is for the general system sound.
 In the list you will find all the inputs your system has (like microphone, line input, webcam's mic, or other devices).
 You can see the state of the capture by checking the "**Capturing**" box next to the input device selector.
 Its background can be gray (for a split second when the system is starting, or new input device is selected), red (if any related error occours), yellow (if the capturing is working but only silence is detected) or green (if it senses sound).

-### FFT
+### Bars

 Below that there is the FFT bars.
 This is a visual representation of the information sent to WLEDs.
 They should move to the frequencies of the music.
 (The way it divides the sound to this bars is configurable below)
 Also there is a **Beat** box what is should pulse to the beat.
-For now this is a very simple beat detection, don't count on it too much.
+For now this is a very simple beat detection, may evolve by time.
+Don't count on it too much yet.

 ### Settings